-Golden Globe winning actress, writer, director, and producer Lena Dunham, featured "Lucille" on her "Lenny Letter" summer listening list, declaring, "I am fucking obsessed with Lila Blue, a 16 year old from San Francisco who breaks my heart then pieces it back together again with her ukulele.
+Her first album, Lucille, was released when Lila was just 14 years old.
+A few years later it caught the ear of Golden Globe winning actress, writer, director, and producer Lena Dunham, who featured it on her "Lenny Letter" summer listening list declaring, "I am fucking obsessed with Lila Blue, a 16 year old from San Francisco who breaks my heart then pieces it back together again with her ukulele.
 Her maturity (and voice) are an astonishing gift.
-Her debut album Lucille, recorded when she was just 13, is music for getting well to."
+Her debut album Lucille….is music for getting well to."

 The 5 Best Bay Area